 Will personal protective equipment be available for audience members?

 Yes.
-Masks will be available, free-of-charge, to all who would like one, and hand sanitizing stations will be located throughout the Kuumbwa Jazz Center.
+Masks are be available, free-of-charge, to all who would like one, and hand sanitizing stations will be located throughout the Kuumbwa Jazz Center.

-What other health and safety protocols will be in place?
+What other health protocols will be in place?

-New air filtration systems will be present throughout the venue, and rigorous cleanings will be conducted before each show, with high-touch surfaces disinfected in-between sets, as well.
-Signage displaying health and safety protocols will be displayed throughout the venue.
+New air filtration systems are present throughout the venue, and rigorous cleanings are conducted before each show, with high-touch surfaces disinfected in-between sets, as well.
+Signage displaying health and safety protocols are displayed throughout the venue.